pitkauff/Meteorological-Sentiment-Analysis-2017/README.md

 **Script Overview**

-- [Collect](https://github.com/pitkauff/Meteorological-Sentiment-Analysis-2017/tree/master/scripts/collect): These scripts were used to
+- [Collect](https://github.com/pitkauff/Meteorological-Sentiment-Analysis-2017/tree/master/scripts/collect): These scripts were used to stream live tweets and save them to a mongodb database using teh [pymongo API](https://api.mongodb.com/python/current/)